For some Asian hedge funds, market rout is sweet

 "Everyone is just trying to reduce their exposure to equities principally in a very thin August market and that has caused very significant volatility," Diggle said.

-"We are basically long risk and that's going higher," said Diggle, who made $2.7 billion for investors between 2002 and 2009, mostly during the financial crisis at his previous hedge fund firm Artradis.
+"We are basically long risk and that's going higher," said Diggle, who made $2.7 billion (1.65 billion pounds) for investors between 2002 and 2009, mostly during the financial crisis at his previous hedge fund firm Artradis.

 Singapore-based Artradis shut earlier this year after double-digit losses in its main funds in the prior two years.